 Levulan is applied to the skin and subsequently ‘activated’ by specific wavelengths of light.
 This process of activating Levulan with light is termed Photodynamic Therapy or PDT.
 Activation of the Levulan not only treats actinic keratoses but can also improve the appearance of acne and sebaceous gland growths.
-The treatment can also decrease oiliness of the skin, as well as improve texture and smoothness by minimizing pore size.
+The treatment can also decrease oiliness of the skin.
+By minimizing pore size, it improves texture and smoothness.
 Any pre-cancerous lesions are also simultaneously treated.

 Levulan topical solution is applied to the AK.
 The solution is then absorbed by the AK cells where it is converted to a chemical that makes the cells extremely sensitive to light.
-Patients may temporarily may leave the office for up to three hours, but must be extremely careful to avoid any sun exposure during this time.
-After a three hour absorption period, the area is treated with a specific wavelength of light using the Sciton laser to activate the Levulan.
-Following the treatment the skin is cleansed to remove any residual Levulan.View All Videos
+Patients may temporarily leave the office for up to three hours.
+However, during this time, you must be extremely careful to avoid any sun exposure.
+After a three-hour absorption period, the area is treated with a specific wavelength of light using the Sciton laser to activate the Levulan.
+Following the treatment, the skin is cleansed to remove any residual Levulan.View All Videos

 The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, erythema and edema.
 Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during the treatment.